How to Create a Static Blog with Cactus

 {% endblock content %}

-Go to the directory pages/posts.
-Here are the rest of our post entries.
+Navigate to the pages/posts directory to view our post entries.

 title: My Post Entries